Close

 Setting Up Downtime

-Downtime is a setting on iPhone where apps are blocked, notifications are silenced, and a Time Limit screen shows up, requiring a password to use the phone.
+Downtime is a setting on iPhone where apps are blocked, notifications are silenced, and a Time Limit screen shows up, requiring a screen time password to use the phone.

 1. Go to SettingsScreen TimeChild’s Name.